-We have a Retention Schedule in place which is based on guidance issued by the Information and Records Management Society (IRMS).
+We have a Retention Schedule in place.
 Where there is no legislative or best practice guidance in place, the SIRO will decide how long the information should be retained based on the necessity to keep the information for a legitimate purpose or purposes.
 We also maintain a Destruction Log, which documents what information has been destroyed, the date it was destroyed and why it has been destroyed.
 Further information can be found in our Records Management Policy.